 - Would my neighbours/parish council/local community be supportive?

 - Am I happy handling paperwork or would I need to employ someone to help with this?

 If all these questions seem rather overwhelming, try to picture it on your farm and see if you can see yourself in that picture.
 If you can’t but would still like to see the farm being used as a care farm perhaps you should think about letting a group come in and use some of the land and buildings? - This can work very well as the group/project leader will have the background and experience to ensure that the participants are looked after and engaging with the activities, and you can advise on the farming/horticulture/animal side of things.

 Either way, you are going to need to get a potential purchaser of your care farm service on-side.
 You and the organisation paying for the services also need to consider the issues in the Code of Practice (see here).

 In the meantime, for general business start up advice and information on legal structures you can check out Gov.UK website (which incorporates the previous Business Links advice).

-If you become a member of Care Farming UK as a prospective care farm, you will be able to access other resources that you might find useful, including the Starting a Care Farm checklist.
+If you become a member of SF&G as a prospective care farm, you will be able to access other resources that you might find useful, including the Starting a Care Farm checklist.
 Taking part in CEVAS training (see point 3) is also recommended for people wanting to start in the care farming sector.

 This advice is for those who are not farmers and may not be familiar with the practical aspects of farming.